jkeckler/coffee-chats-program/README.md

 ## About
 This project aims to foster workplace connections and break down silos in global organizations by facilitating casual coffee chats among employees across different departments and time zones.

-## License (PLACEHOLDER - LICENSE DOES NOT EXIST YET)
+## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.